-Who says a pharaoh can't enjoy a good board game?
-By the time Senet, or "passing," was buried with Tut, it had been played in Egypt for some 1800 years and had come to be associated with passing from life to death.
+Who says a pharaoh can’t enjoy a good board game?
+By the time Senet, or “passing,” was buried with Tut, it had been played in Egypt for some 1800 years and had come to be associated with passing from life to death.
 The game was popular at all levels of society.
-Its rules have been lost to time, but we've made some educated guesses about gameplay.
+Its rules have been lost to time, but experts have made some educated guesses about gameplay.

 7. Leopard Head